digst/cloud/design.md

 ![](areas.svg)

-[include (Gov)roles Cloud Consumer, Cloud Provider, Cloud Policy Owber, Application Responsible, Application Developer, Data Responsible.
-And correct use in the business area description. ]
+From the frameworks above a number of business roles and process has been selected for this architecture.
+The business roles are Cloud Consumer, Cloud Provider, Application Responsible, Application Developer, Data Responsible.
+One additional role is introduced supporting the aspects of cloud usage in a government setting, Cloud Policy Owner.

 The business processes around a cloud platform can be organized into four main areas:

-*Platform Delivery.* This area is responsible for translating consumer requirements into platform services.
+*Platform Delivery.* This area is responsible for translating Cloud Consumer requirements into platform services.
 Capabilities and technologies are provided with a specific service level agreement.
-All changes follow a transparent governance process with consumer involvement,.
+All changes follow a transparent governance process with consumer involvement.

 *Development.* This area translate requirements into application services.
-Development is primarily done by third party developers acting on behalf of a Platform Consumer, but can also be done by a Platform Consumers employees.
-Platform services follow the same processes and are developed by SIT employees or third parties on behalf of SIT.
-Application services can generalised into platform services in a collaboration between Platform Provider, Policy owner and the Consumer owning the applicaiton.
+Development is primarily done by a third party Application Developer acting on behalf of a Platform Consumer, but can also be done by a Platform Consumers employees.
+Platform services follow the same processes and are developed by Cloud Provider employees or third parties..
+Application services can generalised into platform services in a collaboration between Policy Owner, Platform Provider and Application Responsible.

 *Operations.* This area encapsules processes applied to the platform and its applications to meet the requirement in service level agreements.
-Processes are typically highly automated to minimize human error and labor. [end user support? behaviour?]
+Processes are typically highly automated to minimize human error and labor.
+End-user behaviour is monitored to constiniously improve services.

 Processes in Development and Operations are increasingly considered as overlapping, especially in the case of self service cloud services, where a consumers take a larger part in the operational aspects of service delivery.
 One definition of [DevOps](https://en.wikipedia.org/wiki/Special:BookSources?isbn=978-0134049847) *is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.*

 *Audit.* Auditing are processes of independent examination through controls with the intent to express an opinion.
 An opinion can be on the compliance with standards.
 Audits are based on objective evidence and may evaluate terms of security controls, privacy impact, performance, etc.

 <br>
-The four business areas above are supported by technology components in three areas [consider using IT4IT terms]:
+The four business areas above are supported by technology components in three areas:

 *Management and support.* The components in this area supports the capabilities defined by the DevOps business area and support the consumer self-service characteristics of a cloud.
 Components also provides data to Platform and Service Delivery supporting Meassured Services and fair billing.